- Find Resources

 National Dissemination Center for Children with Disabilities provides a comprehensive directory of information and resources concerning Educating Children with Disabilities Parents can explore articles on such topics as the Individuals with Disabilities Education Act (IDEA) and Individualized Education Program (IEP), available modifications and supports, and disability evaluation, among other topics.
 Parents can also be linked to their state's local Special Education office.

-National Dropout Prevention Center for Students with Disabilities offers information and materials to parents of students with disabilities to help them devise and implement strategies that will help their child complete high school.
+National Dropout Prevention Center offers information and materials to parents of students to help them devise and implement strategies that will help their child complete high school.

 Transition Guidelines: Preparing For Life After High School provides an outline of what students with disabilities should do throughout high school to ensure a successful transition to adult life.
 The outline offers a list of "must dos" as well as unique tips and ideas for each year that the student is in high school.
 This outline was developed by Milwaukee Public Schools.